dctucker/Handsontable-select2-editor/README.md

 Handsontable Select2 Editor

-This editor works with Select2 4.0.2 and Handsontable 0.32.0-beta2
+This editor works with Select2 4.0.2 and Handsontable 0.32.0-beta2 geared towards the SELECT MULTIPLE usage.

 Using this custom editor